segura08m/InnerNode/README.md

 1.  **Initialization**: The script's entry point (`if __name__ == "__main__":`) creates an `InnerNodeConfig` instance to load the application settings.
 This configuration object is then used to initialize the `BridgeOrchestrator`.
 2.  **Service Start**: The `BridgeOrchestrator.run()` method is called, which initiates the main service loop.
 3.  **Connection**: The `ChainEventListener` connects to the configured RPC endpoint of the source chain.
-4.  **Polling Loop**: The listener enters an infinite loop.
+4.  **Polling Loop**: The listener enters an infinite loop where it:
     a.
-It determines the range of blocks to scan, starting from the last processed block up to the latest block minus a confirmation delay (e.g., 6 blocks).
+Determines the range of blocks to scan, starting from the last processed block up to the latest block minus a confirmation delay (e.g., 6 blocks).
     b.
-It uses `web3.py` to query for `BridgeTransferInitiated` events within that block range.
+Uses `web3.py` to query for `BridgeTransferInitiated` events within that block range.
     c.
-If events are found, it iterates through them.
+Iterates through any events that are found.
 5.  **Event Processing**: For each event, the `_process_event` method extracts the relevant data (sender, recipient, amount, etc.) into a clean dictionary.
 6.  **Callback Invocation**: The listener invokes the callback function provided by the `BridgeOrchestrator`, passing the processed event data.
 7.  **Attestation Submission**: The orchestrator's callback method (`handle_new_bridge_event`) receives the data and instructs the `CrossChainOracleClient` to submit it.
 8.  **API Call**: The `CrossChainOracleClient` formats a JSON payload and sends it via an HTTP POST request to the destination oracle's API endpoint.
 9.  **Logging**: The entire process, from detecting an event to receiving an API response, is logged to the console for monitoring.
-10. **Repeat**: After a configured polling interval (e.g., 15 seconds), the listener wakes up and the polling loop repeats.
+10. **Repeat**: After a configured polling interval (e.g., 15 seconds), the listener wakes up and the polling loop repeats from Step 4.

 ## Usage